PT1000 Temperature Value Processing¶

 The sample frequency is controlled by

-ADC_PT1000_SAMPLE_CNT_DELAY 1000U
+ADC_PT1000_SAMPLE_CNT_DELAY

-The delay value programmed into the sample timer.
+1000U¶ The delay value programmed into the sample timer.

 whereas the ADC Peripheral module is defined by

-ADC_PT1000_PERIPH ADC3
+ADC_PT1000_PERIPH

-The analog value prefilter is used to filter outliers.
-It is triggered after a certain amount n of values have been sampled by the ADC.
-The filter then removes the two most extreme values and computes the average of the remaining n - 2 values.
-By default n is configured to:
+The filter then removes the two most extreme values and computes the average of the remaining n - 2

-ADC_PT1000_DMA_AVG_SAMPLES 6U
+ADC_PT1000_DMA_AVG_SAMPLES

-The amount of samples to take to prefilter the analog signal.
+6U¶ The amount of samples to take to prefilter the analog signal.

 Therefore, by default, the resulting datastream has a sampling rate of 1/6 kHz.
-This depends on the ADC_PT1000_SAMPLE_CNT_DELAY and n
+This depends on the ADC_PT1000_SAMPLE_CNT_DELAY

 The analog watchdog supervises the measured value of the ADC.
 It is configured by the following defines:

-ADC_PT1000_LOWER_WATCHDOG 200U
+ADC_PT1000_LOWER_WATCHDOG

-Lower value for valid input range for PT1000 measurement.
+200U¶ Lower value for valid input range for PT1000 measurement.

 If the input of the PT1000 sensor is below this value, an error is thrown.
 This is used to disable the temperature control loop

-ADC_PT1000_UPPER_WATCHDOG 4000U
+ADC_PT1000_UPPER_WATCHDOG

-Upper value for valid input range for PT1000 measurement.
+4000U¶ Upper value for valid input range for PT1000 measurement.

 If the input of the PT1000 sensor is above this value, an error is thrown.
 This is used to disable the temperature control loop

-ADC_PT1000_WATCHDOG_SAMPLE_COUNT 25U
+ADC_PT1000_WATCHDOG_SAMPLE_COUNT

-Number of ADC samples the value has to be outside the Watchdog limit (ADC_PT1000_UPPER_WATCHDOG and ADC_PT1000_LOWER_WATCHDOG) in order to produce a watchdog error.
+25U¶ Number of ADC samples the value has to be outside the Watchdog limit (ADC_PT1000_UPPER_WATCHDOG and ADC_PT1000_LOWER_WATCHDOG) in order to produce a watchdog error.

 The watchdog will set the ERR_FLAG_MEAS_ADC_WATCHDOG error flag.

-ADC Value to Ohm
+ADC Value to Ohm¶

 This block converts the analog value to an Ohm resistance value.
 The formula is: